-The FAA and industry agree to keep collaborating through the NAC to update the commitments each year and roll the plan forward biannually.
-The consensus of the FAA and stakeholders represented on the NAC is that successful implementation of these commitments will help shape the future of NextGen and contribute to its long-term viability.
+The FAA and industry agree to continue collaborating through the NAC and update the commitments each year.
+The consensus of the FAA and stakeholders represented on the NAC is that successful implementation of the commitments will help shape the future of NextGen and contribute to its long-term viability.